JoeyStanley/real/_posts/2020-02-11-futurevisions-my-first-r-package.md

 ## Introduction

 The color palettes are based on NASA's [Visions of the Future](https://www.jpl.nasa.gov/visions-of-the-future/) poster series, which were produced through NASA's Jet Propulsion Laboratory through the California Institute of Technology.
-They are retro-future-style posters depecting humans visiting other planets, moons, and exo-planets.
+They are retro-future-style posters depicting humans visiting other planets, moons, and exo-planets.
 In their words,

 > Imagination is our window into the future.
 At NASA/JPL we strive to be bold in advancing the edge of possibility so that someday, with the help of new generations of innovators and explorers, these visions of the future can become a reality.
 As you look through these images of imaginative travel destinations, remember that you can be an architect of the future.